lealmilton/notes2latex/README.md

 ### `/data`
 - `/notes`: Holds the uploaded PDFs of handwritten notes for processing.

-### `/notebooks`
-- `poc.ipynb`: A Jupyter notebook used for prototyping and testing algorithms before integrating them into the main application.

 ### `/src`
 Organizes all the source code into modules by functionality.